ecoAPM/BenchmarkMockNet/README.md

 - [PCLMock](https://github.com/kentcb/PCLMock)
 - [Rocks](https://github.com/JasonBock/Rocks)

 Want to add more?
 PRs welcome!
+- Add a method named after the framework to
+	- `IMockingBenchmark`
+	- `IMockingBenchmark<T>`
+	- `MockingBenchmark`
+	- `MockingBenchmark<T>`
+- Implement it in each of classes in the `Benchmarks` directory
-Add a method to `IMockingBenchmark` and `IMockingBenchmark<T>`, implement it in each of the benchmarks, and add it to the `BenchmarkTestHelpers` methods.
+- Add a reference to it in `All.Frameworks`

 ### A note about PCLMock